learnk8s/learnk8s.io/_blog/kubernetes-chaos-spot-instance/index.md

 `[PLACEHOLDER] - We could have drawing that shows bare metal servers split into VMS of different sizes`

-**Because they promise everyone horizontal scalability, they need to keep a lot of unutilised hardware in case someone suddenly needs additional compute units.
+**Because they promise horizontal scalability to everyone, they need to keep a lot of unutilised hardware in case someone suddenly needs additional compute units.
 That, however, leaves a lot of resources unused.**

 The idea behind spot instances is to allow users to tap into those spare resources at a much lower cost with the caveat that you might lose the instance at any moment.
 If you are running a spot instance and the cloud provider suddenly need that resource to accommodate demand from on-demand or reserved customers, you will immediately lose your instance.